MarikoAlvarado/102-readings/ReadingNotes401/read-06.md

   - result = string encoded as Base64
   - Authorization *method* + *`<space>`* is *prepended* to encoded string.

 URL Encoding - Prepending `username:pass` to hostname in url.
-For basic authorization. **no go** and unsupported by modern browsers, keeping password from being sent and seen as plain text.
+For basic authorization. **no go** and unsupported by modern browsers, keeping passwords from being sent and seen as plain text.

 **BOOKMARKED**